 - Type of tunnel syndrome (carpal tunnel syndrome, cubital tunnel syndrome, or radial tunnel syndrome)

-Specialized Elbow Care You Can Trust in Bristol and Johnson City
+Specialized Elbow Care You Can Trust in Bristol, Johnson City, and Kingsport

-At Appalachian Orthopedics, we offer three convenient locations: Bristol – Hospital, Bristol Midway, and Johnson City.
-Our specialty-trained elbow doctors at Appalachian Orthopedics, Dr. Jason Brashear, Dr. Jonathan Clark, Dr. Benjamin England, Dr. Michael Fleenor, Dr. James Goss, Dr. John Holbrook, Dr. Gabriel Hommel, Dr. Thomas Huddleston, Dr. Bart McKinney, Dr. Reagan Parr, Dr. John Phillips, Dr. Larry Waldrop, and Dr. T. Lisle Whitman, have a full understanding of the elbow's anatomy and are dedicated to delivering an exceptional level of elbow care.
+At Appalachian Orthopedics, we offer four convenient locations: Bristol – Hospital, Bristol Midway, Johnson City, and Kingsport.
+Our specialty-trained elbow doctors at Appalachian Orthopedics, Dr. Jason Brashear, Dr. Jonathan Clark, Dr. James Goss, Dr. John Holbrook, Dr. Gabriel Hommel, Dr. Bart McKinney, Dr. Reagan Parr, Dr. John Phillips, Dr. Larry Waldrop, and Dr. T. Lisle Whitman, have a full understanding of the elbow's anatomy and are dedicated to delivering an exceptional level of elbow care.
 They will apply their expertise directly to your situation and can guide you toward treatments that help reduce pain and restore you to optimal health.
 Our elbow surgeons always carefully consider nonsurgical options first before recommending surgery.
 Early on, they may take X-rays so they can further study the bone and surrounding structures to determine which nonsurgical treatment may be right for you, such as physical therapy or injections.
 If elbow surgery is ultimately needed, rest assured that our orthopedic experts will use their advanced skills along with our state-of-the-art technology to perform a surgical procedure that can help reduce or eliminate your pain and help you gain the use of your elbow again.

 Working alongside our elbow surgeons, our licensed physical therapists provide a full and comprehensive set of outpatient orthopedic rehabilitation services.
 They treat each patient's problem individually through an evaluation to design a specific treatment plan with the overall goal of restoring function and enhancing one's quality of life.

-If your elbow pain is keeping you from living an active life, schedule an appointment with one of our expert elbow surgeons to diagnose and treat your elbow issue by requesting an appointment online or calling one of our three locations: Bristol – Hospital, Bristol Midway, or Johnson City.
+If your elbow pain is keeping you from living an active life, schedule an appointment with one of our expert elbow surgeons to diagnose and treat your elbow issue by requesting an appointment online or calling one of our four locations: Bristol – Hospital, Bristol Midway, Johnson City, or Kingsport.